Beaded Wall Hanging

-It is time again for this months international blogger Challenge (IBC).
-This months topic is “beads galore”, our challenge is to create a project using beads in any way we wish.
-I chose to make a beaded wall hanging.
-This should have been a simple challenge but everything that could go wrong did.
-More about IBC at the bottom of this post.
+It’s time again for this month’s International Blogger Challenge (IBC), and the theme is “Beads Galore.”
+Our task is to create a project using beads in any way we like.
+I decided to make a beaded wall hanging.
+What seemed like a simple challenge turned into a series of mishaps, with everything that could go wrong, going wrong.
+More about the IBC at the bottom of this post.

-But like all my projects, I jumped in feet first and just bought my beads and my rope without doing some research first.
-When I finally sat down to do my project, I realised that the rope was too thick to go through the hole in the beads.
-This messed up my whole project.
-But instead of backing out of the challenge, I tried to come up with a way to use the products I had.
-I am no expert on macrame, but I can show you how I made this beaded wall hanging, the problems I ran into and how I fixed them.
+As with many of my projects, I dove in headfirst and purchased my beads and rope without doing any prior research.
+When I finally got started, I quickly realised that the rope was too thick to fit through the holes in the beads, throwing a wrench in my plans.
+But rather than giving up, I got creative and found a way to make the materials I had work.
+I’m no macrame expert, but I can walk you through how I made this beaded wall hanging, the hurdles I faced, and how I solved them.

 **This post may contain affiliate links.
 This means I earn a small commission on links used at no extra cost to you.
 Please see my disclosure policy for more information.**